jonas-sk/pine-maastricht/site/content/project/academic-year-2020-21.md

 # Modern Monetary Theory

 During the spring semester we explored one of the current hot topics in economics: Modern Monetary Theory (MMT).
-The "MMT-spring" consisted of a second book club on "The Deficit Myth" by Stephanie Kelton and a workshop by Maurice Höfgen.
+The "MMT spring" consisted of a second book club on "The Deficit Myth" by Stephanie Kelton and a workshop by Maurice Höfgen.

 ## Book Club II: The Deficit Myth

 As the lockdown went on, we decided to organize another reading circle.
 This time we read Stephanie Kelton's recently published book "The Deficit Myth".
-In this delightful read, participants got to know the ideas behind the MMT-theory.
+In this delightful read, participants got to know the ideas behind the Modern Monetary Theory.

 ![](/img/the-deficit-myth.jpg)